 The Khusrawiyya was the first Ottoman building in Aleppo: It signifies a transformation from Mamluk to Ottoman style based on the construction of a freestanding mosque with an enormous hemispherical central dome and a polygonal, pencil-shaped minaret.
 On either side of the cubical structure, there was a small domed room (recalling the tabhane – a special “guest room” of early Ottoman mosques) and an arcaded five-domed entrance gallery (portico) on a podium in front of the main facade.

 Originally, the madrasa occupied just the southwestern, the takiyya with adjacent public kitchen the southeastern part of the complex.
-For the first time in Aleppo, there was a complex comprising several buildings with different socio-religious functions: in the history of Ottoman architecture this is referred to as “külliye”.
+For the first time in Aleppo, there was such a large complex comprising several buildings with different socio-religious functions: in the history of Ottoman architecture this is referred to as “külliye”.
 Newly introduced Ottoman elements were, for example, the lead covered dome with its buttresses and the polychrome painted underglaze tiles for window lunettes and a frieze of the minaret.
 However, some design elements remained rooted in the local building tradition.

 The complex had been restored and modified since the massive earthquake of 1237 AH / 1822 AD; around 1302 AH / 1885 AD it was reopened as a madrasa.
 Yet, the structure of the mosque had preserved its original layout.